Chapter 1: Who Are Gog and Magog? (38:1-2)

 One further consideration about this prophecy: it states “the house of Togarmah … and all its troops”.
 It is possible the prophecy has a wider scope, referring to all the Turkic peoples who stem from the “house of Togarmah”.
 In which case this would mean that the independent Turkic nations of Kazakhstan, Kyrgyzstan, Turkmenistan, Uzbekistan, and Azerbaijan in central Asia might become part of this invasion force.

-This is not as unlikely as it might sound: four of these nations belong to the Commonwealth of Independent States and are still somewhat dependent on Russia, and three of them are members of a military alliance with Russia known as the Collective Security Treaty Organization.
+This is not as unlikely as it might sound: four of these nations belong to the Commonwealth of Independent States and are still somewhat dependent on Russia, and two of them are members of a military alliance with Russia known as the Collective Security Treaty Organization.
 Also, they are all Muslim and may feel obliged to contribute “troops” towards the invasion of Israel, a nation whose policies have done much to irritate the Muslim world in these modern times.

 At any rate Turkey (and Armenia) would still remain as the main focus of the prophecy because, in relation to Israel, it lies in the “far north” – along with Gomer (Crimea); the other nations of Turkic-origin peoples lie to the east.
 But it may be that, because of Turkey’s influence, these other nations will be encouraged to join in the war effort.
 The phrase “many peoples with you” appears a couple times (in verses 6 and 9), which suggests the invasion force could include other nations besides those mentioned in the prophecy.